18F/handbook/pages/office-of-acquisition/index.md

 ### How do I get started with a buy over $10,000 per year?

-If you or your team are looking to do a buy over $10,000 per year with OA, visit the [Procurements over $10,000 handbook page]({% page "/procurements-over-10000/" %}) to learn how to get started.
+If you or your team are looking to do a buy over $10,000 per year with AcqDiv, visit the [Procurements over $10,000 handbook page]({% page "/procurements-over-10000/" %}) to learn how to get started.